Military Science Non-Degree

 |MSCI 2731||Basic Military Skills Practicum (Basic Camp) (registration optional)||3|

-The Leadership Training Course is offered for those students who have not met the Basic Course requirements and desire to enroll in the Advance Course program.
+The Basic Camp Course is offered for those students who have not met the Basic Course requirements and desire to enroll in the Advanced Course program.
 This course is currently conducted at Fort Knox, Kentucky during the summer.
 Students may earn three credit hours for attending this course through registration at the Registrar’s Office upon completion of the course and coordination through the Military Science Department.
 Students attending this camp are paid and given travel allowance from their home to camp and back.

 Advanced Course Description

 The Military Science Advanced Course is taken during the junior/senior or graduate years.
 Students learn land navigation, communications, small unit tactics, patrolling, military management, staff operations, logistics, army administration, military law, ethics, and the Army system and culture.
-Additionally, students must satisfy Professional Military Education (PME) requirements with courses in the following areas: communications skills, computer literacy, and military history.
+Additionally, students must satisfy Professional Military Education (PME) requirements with an approved Military History course.
 Students must meet eligibility requirements and sign a contract for commissioning with the U.S. Army.
 The general objective of these courses is to produce junior officers who will be the future officer leadership of the U.S. Army, U.S. Army Reserve, or the Army National Guard.
-Contracted Advanced Course students are required to attend the Leadership Development and Assessment Course (LDAC), normally between their junior and senior academic years.
+Contracted Advanced Course students are required to attend the Advanced Camp, normally between their junior and senior academic years.
 This course is mandatory for all students seeking a commission in the U.S. Army but registration for university credit hour is optional.
 Students attending this camp are paid and given travel allowance from their home to camp and back.
 Students may earn three credit hours for attending this course through registration at the Registrar’s office upon completion of the course and coordination through the Military Science Department.

 |MSCI 3131||Advanced Tactics and Applied Leadership I||3|